pontikis/symfony_cheat_sheet/symfony3.3_cheat_sheet.md

 # symfony 3.3 cheat sheet

 [Symfony](https://symfony.com) cheat sheet for Linux.

+Version 0.2.0 (see CHANGELOG.md for details)

-Various commands are tested in Debian server (Jessie or Stretch).
-There are some differences in MacOS or Windows systems.
-In these cases a link [more](https:/symfony.com/doc) is set to [Symfony doc](https:/symfony.com/doc)
+Various commands are tested in [Debian](https://www.debian.org/) server (Jessie with php 5.7 or Stretch with php 7).
+[Php Built-in web server](http://php.net/manual/en/features.commandline.webserver.php) is used on development.
+[Apache](https://httpd.apache.org/) with ``mod_php`` is used on production.
+Some commands may not work if your system setup is different.
+Moreover in MacOS or Windows systems.
+In these cases a link [more](https:/symfony.com/doc) is set to [Symfony doc](https:/symfony.com/doc).

 Copyright Christos Pontikis http://www.pontikis.net